GuerrSim96/DM_NMR_tfe/README.md

 * Ramachandran angle analysis;
 * Secondary structure assignment using the DSSP algorithm.

-> <sup><sub> This Notebook will be further implemented. </sub></sup>
+#### Analyze Trajectory:
+* PCA to visualize the trajectory.

 ## Coming soon
 In the future, a Docker file will be implemented to facilitate the simulation of larger protein systems on high-performance computers using this system.

+## Reporting Issues or Requesting Analysis

+If you encounter any issues with the system or wish to request an analysis on another aspect of the trajectory, we encourage you to send us an email at [guerrsim96@gmail.com](mailto:guerrsim96@gmail.com).
+We will be happy to assist you and continually improve this project.

+Thank you for your contribution!